A Welsh Icon in a

 The Camau Bach (Small Steps) project, is part funded by the Cynnal y Cardi LEADER scheme in Ceredigion through the Welsh Government Rural Communities-Rural Development Programme 2014-2020, which is funded by the Welsh Government and the European Union.
 This project has enabled us to have the two-year post of Community Liaison Officer.

 The Beudy Hub project, is part funded by the Rural Community Development Fund (RCDF) through the Welsh Government Rural Communities - Rural Development Programme 2014 - 2020 which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.
 The project seeks to restore and develop one of our historic listed buildings.
-This will become, in later 2019, our first permanent base on site
+Since August 2019, we have had a permanent base on site.

 The Strata Florida Research Project